 - a.
-To prevent, de-escalate and/or stop any continuation of harmful behaviour. - b.
-To react to bullying incidents in a reasonable, proportionate and consistent way.

-c.
-To safeguard the pupil who has experienced bullying and trigger sources of support for the pupil.

-d.
-To apply appropriate sanctions to the pupil causing the bullying and ensure they learn from the experience, possibly through multi-agency support.
+To prevent, de-escalate and/or stop any continuation of anti-social behaviour. - b.
+To react to bullying incidents in a reasonable, proportionate and consistent way. - c.
+To safeguard the pupil who has experienced bullying and trigger sources of support for the pupil. - d.
+To apply appropriate intervention to the pupil causing the bullying and ensure they learn from the experience, using learning consequences